SallaApp/Salla-CLI/README.md

 <!-- ![](https://salla.dev/wp-content/uploads/2020/05/salla-cli-install.png) -->

 After installation, you will have access to the `salla` binary in your command line.
-You can verify that it is properly installed by simply running salla, which should present you with a help message listing all available commands.
+You can verify that the CLI is properly installed by simply running the binary command, `salla`, which should present you with a help message listing all available commands.

 You can check you have the right version with this command: